rmaguado/radio-foundation/README.md

 ### TODO

-- config validation
-- unit tests for image transforms and data loaders

-- eval using entire volume
-- unique norm and std for each dataset
-- unique PatchEmbed modules (from dinov2.layers) for each input type
-- refactor sampler module
+- Add support for loading dicom datasets

+- Add docstrings and type hints
 - Remove support for old shuffling (dinov2/data/loaders.py)
 - Use cross_entropy_distribution (dinov2/loss/dino_clstoken_loss.py)
-- fix or remove advance for dataloaders
+- Fix or Remove advance for dataloaders

+- eval using entire volume
+- script for running benchmark tests (after I have many datasets)

+- unit tests for image transforms and data loaders
 - write userguide for data processing
-- add docstrings and type hints
-- add unit tests
-- implement more datasets and benchmarks
+- unique PatchEmbed modules (from dinov2.layers) for each input type

 ## Overview